Board member biographies

 His specialties include financial and capital planning, and he has served as a municipal advisor to hundreds of local governments, including counties, cities, towns, villages, school districts, fire districts, special districts and authorities.
 Mark has been appointed as budget officer and comptroller for the Town of Salina and budget officer for the Town of Cicero.
 He has served on the City of Syracuse’s Board of Zoning Appeals and has been a member of the finance committee of the Museum of Science and Technology.
 He is currently a member of several professional associations including: the New York State Association of School Business Officials, the New York State Government Finance Officers Association and the National Association of Municipal Advisors.

-Daryll Fitch Wheeler, of Fayetteville, is serving her first term on the board of education.
+Daryll Fitch Wheeler, of Fayetteville, is serving her second term on the board of education.
 She has been a district resident since 1950 and attended F-M from kindergarten through grade 12.
 She and her husband, David M. Wheeler Sr., have seven children, all of whom are Fayetteville-Manlius graduates.
 They currently have five grandchildren attending F-M schools and one who graduated in 2017.

 She received a Bachelor of Arts degree in English literature from Nazareth College of Rochester, a Master of Science degree in Reading and Language Arts from Syracuse University, and a Certificate of Advanced Study in School Administration from LeMoyne College.